RogerCL24/ANN/README.md

 - **ReLU**: Any data input will be positive, if the input is negative then the output is 0 otherwise it has the same value.
 ![ReLU](https://github.com/RogerCL24/ANN/assets/90930371/9ddb3419-696b-492d-aecb-b71f7b5ea59d)

-- **Sigmoid**: Used to classify binary, if there are more classification possibilities than 1 or 0 we use a Sigmoid derivative
+- **Sigmoid**: Used to classify binary, if there are more classification possibilities than 1 or 0 we use a Sigmoid derivative.
 ![SIgmoid](https://github.com/RogerCL24/ANN/assets/90930371/5d8f21df-2172-47c8-9c85-5aba77f035de)

-- **tanh**: hiperbolic tangent
+- **tanh**: hiperbolic tangent.
+-
 ![tanh](https://github.com/RogerCL24/ANN/assets/90930371/72f7ca53-6d9a-4853-87e9-28c2c5988555)

 <sub> Image source from EDteam organization </sub>